 WHAT IS ELEPHANTIASIS

 The medical term Elephantiasis represents lymphedema, whatever cause or setting, in its most advanced degree of severity.
 There are some organizations and clinical guides that make reference to lymphedema and elephantiasis as if they were two different and isolated conditions, referring to them as lymphedema "or" elephantiasis, which can give rise to confusion.
-Lymphedema and elephantiasis should not be portrayed as if two different conditions, for they are the same disease and consequence of one another, first comes initial mild lymphedema, and then the late severe stage called elephantiasis, and which is principally due to nontreatment or undertreatment.
+Lymphedema and elephantiasis should not be portrayed as if two different conditions, for they are the same disease and consequence of one another, first comes initial mild lymphedema, and then the late severe stage called elephantiasis, which is principally due to nontreatment or undertreatment.
 Read more about the best treatment option for elephantiasis HERE.

 PRIMARY, SECONDARY, AND TERTIARY PREVENTION OF CIRCULATORY SYSTEM DISEASES